negatively/nlpindo-emotion-classifier/README.md

 Emotion classification system for text sentence, and deployed using Streamlit.

 ## Data
-The dataset, intents.json, contain 33k+ raw sentence, along with their emotion label (neutral, joy, sadness, fear, surprise, anger, shame, and disgust).
+The dataset, emotion_dataset.csv, contain 33k+ raw sentence, along with their emotion label (neutral, joy, sadness, fear, surprise, anger, shame, and disgust).

 The dataset label column have imbalanced distribution.